thomasWeise/moptipy/README.md

 Within our `moptipy` framework, you can implement all of these algorithms under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
 What `moptipy` also offers is an [experiment execution facility](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) that can gather detailed [log information](#4-data-formats) and [evaluate](#5-evaluating-experiments) the gathered results.

-The codes in this repository are used as examples in the book [Optimization Algorithms](https://thomasweise.github.io/oa/) which I am currently writing.
-Its full sources are available on GitHub at <https://github.com/thomasWeise/oa>.

 ## 2. Installation